 Nothing prepares you better for the world of work during GCSE years than a spell of unpaid work experience.
 Firms around the country offer valuable opportunities to 16-18 year old students, providing an insight into the skills needed when you start work.

 Work experience contracts generally last from 1 day up to 2 weeks, and can help you decide whether a certain career path really is for you, making post-GCSE choices easier at the end of Year 11.

 Businesses in all industries offer these placements, allowing you to gain valuable life experience and see how companies operate from day-to-day.

-How do you go about getting a work experience placement during your GCSE years?
+How do I get a work experience placement during my GCSEs?